Falmouth-Games-Academy/comp140-gam160-game/README.md

 Game Controller Design:

-There will be 9 keys butons evenly spread out on the board, three in each row and column.
+There will be 9 keys buttons evenly spread out on the board, three in each row and column.

-In between each key and butons will be LEDs lights.
+In between each key and buttons will be LEDs lights.
 On the top row will be green lights.
 On the middle row will be orange lights.
-Then on the buttom row will be red lights.
+Then on the bottom row will be red lights.

 Undet the lights and buttons and keys will be a submit and back button.